kejonaMC/GeyserUpdater/README.md

 ### `Auto-Update-Geyser`:
 *Default:* `false`

-If enabled, GeyserUpdater will check for a newer version of Geyser on server startup and every 24 hours thereafter.
+If enabled, GeyserUpdater will check for a newer version of Geyser on server startup and on an interval specified by the next option.
 If a newer build exists, it will be downloaded.

+### `Auto-Update-Interval`:
+*Default:* `24`

+The interval in hours between each auto update check.

 ### `Auto-Restart-Server`:
 *Default:* `false`

 If enabled, GeyserUpdater will attempt to restart the server 10 seconds after a new version of Geyser has been successfully downloaded.